Maps

 The Collaboratory’s mapping efforts have produced some of the first complete maps for cemeteries whose original records are incomplete or do not survive.

-Our process is community-engaged, and led by the Spatial Analysis Laboratory at the University of Richmond.
-The Spatial Analysis Lab, housed in the Department of Geography and the Environment, supports GIS, spatial analysis, and remote sensing courses, where students learn the underlying principles of spatial analysis and technology.
+Our process is community-engaged, and coordinated by the Spatial Analysis Laboratory at the University of Richmond.
+The Lab, housed in the Department of Geography and the Environment, supports GIS, spatial analysis, and remote sensing courses, where students learn the underlying principles of spatial analysis and technology.
+VCU’s Wilder School for Government and Public Affairs, with its Geographic Information Systems program, has also offered support.

 The Collaboratory’s online map of the Barton Heights Cemeteries offers the first comprehensive account of surviving markers at the grounds, which include the earliest African American memorials in the state.
 Work on the project began in 2018 and continued through 2023.

 Years in the making, the Collaboratory’s online map of East End Cemetery pinpoints the locations of more than 3,000 grave markers using GIS technology and drone imagery.
-The map is updated as new markers are uncovered.
+No earlier plot map of the cemetery survives.
+Begun in partnership with the Friends of East End Cemetery in 2018 and released in 2020, the map is updated as new markers are uncovered.

 Imaging